 “...‘phenomenal’...an ‘incredible trial lawyer’ whose ‘high energy’ practice includes IP and complex commercial litigation and arbitration.”Chambers USA

 James R. Ferguson focuses his practice on intellectual property, complex commercial litigation, and domestic and international arbitration.
-He has been lead trial counsel in patent, trademark, trade secret, antitrust, licensing, class action, breach of contract and employment cases in federal courts and domestic and international arbitral tribunals.
-A Fellow of the American College of Trial Lawyers, he has first-chaired more than 35 cases to verdict or judgment and argued more than 30 appeals in state and federal appellate courts.
+He has been lead trial counsel in patent, trademark, trade secret, antitrust, insurance, IT, class action, breach of contract and employment cases in federal courts and domestic and international arbitral tribunals.
+A Fellow of the American College of Trial Lawyers, Jim has first-chaired more than 35 cases to verdict or judgment and argued more than 30 appeals in federal appellate courts.

 Jim also maintains an active practice as a neutral in domestic and international arbitrations.
 He is a Fellow of the Chartered Institute of Arbitrators and a registered neutral with AAA, CPR, the International Center for Dispute Resolution, the International Chamber of Commerce (United States), the World Intellectual Property Organization, and the Stockholm Chamber of Commerce.
 He has chaired or served as a sole or co-arbitrator in more than 25 U.S. and international arbitrations involving a broad range of industries.

 Jim is a Lecturer in Law at the University of Chicago Law School and an Adjunct Professor at the Northwestern University Pritzker School of Law and Northwestern University Feinberg School of Medicine.
 He is also a member of the ICC Commission on Intellectual Property and the US Council for International Business Intellectual Property Committee.